U.S. casino billionaires place bets in Japan's tale of two cities

 A waterfront area called Odaiba in Tokyo Bay has been touted by executives and officials as a preferred location for any casino resort in the capital, but securing enough land could prove a challenge.

-At present, around 14 hectares (34.6 acres) are available for sale by the city behind the headquarters of TV broadcaster Fuji Media Holdings (4676.T).
-Doubling that would require re-zoning parks and buying land currently owned by a real estate developer and Toyota Motor Corp (7203.T), said an official in Tokyo's waterfront development division.
+At present, around 14 hectares (34.6 acres) are available for sale by the city behind the headquarters of TV broadcaster Fuji Media Holdings.
+Doubling that would require re-zoning parks and buying land currently owned by a real estate developer and Toyota Motor Corp, said an official in Tokyo's waterfront development division.

 The department sparked concern among some casino watchers about Tokyo's intentions last month when it said it would auction a 2.7-hectare plot in the Odaiba area for a 10-year lease - effectively taking the lot out of the equation for casino resort developers.